Miami Car Accident Attorneys

 Personal Injury Protection Insurance

-Personal Injury Protection (PIP) insurance is required in Florida and a minority of other States.
-It covers things like medical expenses, lost wages and other medical related damages.
+Personal Injury Protection (PIP) insurance is required in Florida.
+It covers items like medical expenses, lost wages and other medical related damages in the event that you are in a Miami car accident.

-It is sometimes known as “no-fault” coverage because it is designed to be used without regard to who is at fault and your insurance premium should not go up because of a PIP claim.
+It is sometimes known as “no-fault” coverage because it is designed to be used without regard to who is at fault.
+Your insurance premium should not go up because of a PIP claim.

 Minor Car Accidents

-Florida Law instructs that you can only go beyond your No-fault Insurance to seek recovery for pain and suffering when it is deemed a permanent injury.
+In Florida, you can only go beyond your no-fault insurance to seek recovery for pain and suffering when your injury is permanent.
 It is then considered a serious and complex car accident.

-Make sure to capture information about the other Party, their Insurance and their car.
-Think P.I.C.L. – Person, Insurance, Car & Location!
+Make sure to capture information about the other party, their insurance and their car.
+When gathering info, think PICL: Person, Insurance, Car & Location!
+Be sure to note:

-- License plate number for the driver and the owner of the car.
+- License plate number of the other vehicle

-- Establish the relationship between the insured name and driver.
+- If the driver does not own the car, establish the relationship between the insured and driver.

-- Write or record the car Year, Make Model color.
+- Write or record the car year, make, model, and color.

 - Write or record the exact location of the collision.